BVISAIL

 Anchorages

 All beaches on Barbuda are public.
 You may use any of them for anchorage, keeping within the high water line.
-It is important to realize that this region is surrounded by reefs and many shipwrecks.
+Realize that reefs and many shipwrecks surround this region.
 The easiest and safest approach is from the west.

-• Cocoa Point – This calm anchorage offers miles of pristine creamy pink beach.
-A favorite among yacht owners who report that the color of the water is magnificent.
+• Cocoa Point – This calm anchorage offers miles of pristine creamy pink beach – a yacht owners’ favorite.
 Good snorkeling with lots of stingrays.
 Horses and donkeys roam the wild beach in the evening.
-There is depth for any draft.
+A depth for any draft.

 • Gravenor Bay – Sandy seabed.
-Easy access.
-Several beautiful anchorages are protected and secluded.
-Recommended in the winter months.
+Easy access, especially in the winter months.
+It protects several beautiful anchorages.
 Walk on the beach and encounter donkeys, and pigs then swim in the sea and meet rays and dolphins.

 • Spanish Point – Approach only in good light.
 Snorkeling is wonderful around the coral heads and you might see turtles and dolphins.